yaswanthteja/Python_Resources/Python _Basic _Questions_1.md

 - An outermost scope refers to all the built-in names callable in the program.
 The objects in this scope are searched last to find the name referenced.
 - Note: Local scope objects can be synced with global scope objects using keywords such as global.

+## 79 .What are Python namespaces?

+Ans: A namespace in python refers to the name which is assigned to each object in python.
+The objects are variables and functions.
+As each object is created, its name along with space(the address of the outer function in which the object is), gets created.
+The namespaces are maintained in python like a dictionary where the key is the namespace and value is the address of the object.
+There 4 types of namespace in python-

+- Built-in namespace– These namespaces contain all the built-in objects in python and are available whenever python is running.
+- Global namespace– These are namespaces for all the objects created at the level of the main program.
+- Enclosing namespaces– These namespaces are at the higher level or outer function.
+- Local namespaces– These namespaces are at the local or inner function.